wptrainingteam/learn-wp-content/tutorials/wp-multisite-04-developing.md

 You'll learn about useful multisite specific functions and hooks, and what to consider when developing themes and plugins to work on a multisite network.

+### A note on naming conventions

+Before we get started, it's worth noting that there are a couple of different naming conventions used in the WordPress codebase when it comes to multisite.

+WordPress multisite was originally known as WordPress MU (or WordPress multi-user), and some multisite related functions and hooks still use the `wpmu_` prefix.
+Additionally, because WordPress was originally a blogging platform, most of the original code was written using the keyword `blog` when referring to different sites on the network.
+As WordPress MU became WordPress multisite, most new multisite related functions referred to `sites` on the network, but some functions still use the old termininolgy of `blogs`.

 ## Useful functions

 When you're developing a product to support a multisite network, there are a some of useful internal functions and hooks worth knowing.

-### A note on naming conventions

-Before we get started, it's worth noting that there are a couple of different naming conventions used in the WordPress codebase when it comes to multisite.
-Initially WordPress Multisite was

 The first is the is_multsite function.
 This function will return true if multisite is enabled, and is probably the most widely used function related to multisite.
-If you do a search through the WordPress codebase for uses of the is_multsite function, you'll see that it's used in a number of places, to either perform specific tasks in the context of a multisite network, or to restrict functionality only to multisite networks.
+As mentioned earlier, if you do a search through the WordPress codebase for uses of the is_multsite function, you'll see that it's used in a number of places, to either perform specific tasks in the context of a multisite network, or to restrict functionality only to multisite networks.

 There are also some common functions that are useful when developing administration interfaces for a multisite network: